 The Covid-19 pandemic and restrictions associated with it have pushed up digital transactions in the country.

-An indicator of faster adoption of online payment mediums is the Reserve Bank of India’s Digital Payment Index.
+The Reserve Bank of India’s Digital Payment Index indicates faster adoption of online payment mediums.
 After moving at a moderate pace over the years, the index has jumped sharply 30 percent between March 2020 and March 2021.

-The pandemic is one of the reasons while people are increasingly preferring digital payment mechanisms over physical mode.
-But the improvement in the digital payment infrastructure has also pushed up this adoption.
+The pandemic is one of the reasons why people increasingly prefer digital payment mechanisms over physical modes.
+But the digital payment infrastructure improvement has also pushed up this adoption.

 The RBI had earlier announced the construction of a composite Reserve Bank of India – Digital Payments Index (RBI-DPI) with March 2018 as a base to capture the extent of digitization of payments across the country.